 Next, we compare the common TFs in matched tumor and normal samples, edge gain and loss analysis may help to identify cancer-associated dysregulation.
 Hence, we investigated such rewiring events in TF networks using multiple formulations (see Supp.
 File/Section(?)
 X).
-Specifically, for leukemia, out of the 69 common TFs in K562 and GM12878 from ENCODE, we removed the general TFs and restricted our rewiring analysis to the remaining 61 (see Supp.
+Specifically, for leukemia, out of the 69 common TFs in K562 and GM12878 from ENCODE, we removed the general TFs and restricted our rewiring analysis to the remaining 61 TFs (see Supp.
 File/Section(?)
 X).
 We first ranked TFs according to their respective number of lost and gained edges (Fig 3 A, see also Supp.
 File/Section(?)
 X).
 For example, several oncogenes (such as MYC and NRF1) are among the top edge gainers.
 In contrast, IKZF1 (somatic mutations in which serve as a hallmark of high-risk acute lymphoblastic leukemia, or ALL) is the most significant edge loser, with up to xxx% of lost edges in K562 (Fig 3A).
 On the other hand, several ubiquitously distributed TFs (such as YY1) retain their regulatory linkages (as shown in Fig 3A).
 We observe a similar trend in TFs using a distal, proximal and combined network (see details in supplementary file).
-We also observe a similarly highly rewired TFs in lung and liver cancer (see fig XX) though we do not have as many common TFs between tumor and normal in these systems.
+We also observe similarly highly rewired TFs in lung and liver cancer (see fig XX) though we do not have as many common TFs between tumor and normal classes in these systems.

 In addition, we also used a more complicated mixed-membership model to look more abstractly at local gene communities to re-rank the TFs (see Supp.
 File/Section(?)
 X).
 Similar patterns were observed using this model.
-We also observed that MYC (a well-known oncogene) became a top gainer (Fig 3A).
+We also observed that MYC (a well-known oncogene) became a top edge gainer (Fig 3A).
 To study the consequences of network rewiring under this model, we performed the survival analysis on xxx AML patients, in which we found IKZF1 to be significantly associated with tumor progression (see Supp.
 File/Section(?)
 X).

-One question is what gives rise to this rewiring.
-Is it the direct effect of mutations, which could, for instance, knock out a binding site, or is it the indirect of chromatin changes, which could cover and uncover binding sites?
-Hence, here we investigate the potential underlying causes of this rewiring, and find that the majority of rewiring events result from changes in chromatin status, rather than from variant-induced motif loss or gain events (Fig. 3A).
+What gives rise to this rewiring is an outstanding question.
+Is it the direct effect of mutations, which could, for instance, knock out a binding site?
+Or is it indirect chromatin changes, which could cover or uncover binding sites?
+Hence, we proceeded to investigate the potential underlying causes of this rewiring, to find the majority of rewiring events result from changes in chromatin status, rather than from variant-induced motif loss or gain events (Fig. 3A).
 For example, JUND is a top gainer in K562 (with xxx gains and xx losses).
-We find that up to 30.5% (58.1%) of the gain (loss) events are associated with substantial expression changes (of at least 2-fold), and that xxx% have large chromatin changes.
+We find that up to 30.5% (58.1%) of the gain/loss events are associated with substantial expression changes (of at least 2-fold), and that xxx% have large chromatin changes.
 Among those edges, only xxx variants were found in 100 CLL samples, and among these, up to xxx motif gain/loss variants could potentially affect rewiring events.
-We see a somewhat similar pattern in liver cancer for JUND, though it is not as pronounced as this factor does not rewire as much in this cancer (Fig 3D).
+We see a somewhat similar pattern in liver cancer for JUND, though it is not as pronounced as this factor does not rewire as much in this form of cancer (Fig 3D).

 Integrating ENCODE data with patient expression profiles identifies key regulators in cancer